mbonat/rubyonrailstutor/lesson1.md

   ```

-  - understand the difference between 'indexed' arrays and unsorted hashes
+  1. contemplate the difference between 'indexed' arrays and unsorted hashes
-  - let's build and manipulate nested hashes
+  1. build and manipulate nested arrays, hashes

   ### EXERSCISES FOR REPETITION
   * create a method that does something to a string, add a string to an array, call the method you just made on that string, look what a regular expression is, try using .match() on the string (will get beer points).